 - Employee's combined salary for all active jobs.
 If the combined salary is below the FLSA Threshold Exemption Amount $35,568 (based on the 1/1/2020 Federal Regulations), then the user needs to determine if the FLSA Status should be Exempt or Non-Exempt.
 If the employee is under threshold amount AND it is believed the employee should be Exempt, then the FLSA Threshold Exemption reason needs to be added in Job Data.
-If it is determined the FLSA Status should be Non-Exempt, then the rate of pay may need to be changed from monthly to hourly.
+If it is determined the FLSA Status should be Non-Exempt, then the rate of pay may need to be changed from annual to hourly.

 Instructions For Correcting FLSA Status for FA/AS/LI Employees to Non-Exempt

 - Navigate to Organizational Development > Position Management > Maintain Positions/Budgets > Add/Update Position Info.

 - Search for the Position Number and insert a row with the correct Effective Date, or, if available, use Correct History.
 Note: If this change is made in correction mode, the incumbent Job Data record will not be updated.

 - On the first tab, Description, click the USA flag at the bottom of the page to view the FLSA Status field.
 Click the drop down and select Nonexempt.

 - Navigate to the Job Data Page: Workforce Administration > Job Information > Job Data.

 - Search for the employee and select Include History.
 On the Work Location tab, note the Effective Date of the hire row which should contain the position number being corrected.

 - Click the plus button to add a new row.